 3.2.9 Correspondence Groups may also be established under the leadership of an appointed Correspondence Group Chairman.
 The Correspondence Group differs from the Rapporteur Group in that the Correspondence Group performs its work only via electronic correspondence and no meetings are required.
 A Correspondence Group must have clearly defined Terms of Reference and may be established and its Chairman appointed by a Working Party, a Task Group, a Study Group, CCV, or RAG.

-3.2.10 Participation in the work of the Rapporteur, Joint Rapporteur and Correspondence Groups of the Study Groups is open to representatives of Member States, Sector Members, Associates and Academia.
-Participation in the work of the Rapporteur and Correspondence Groups of RAG is open to representatives of Member States, representatives of Sector Members, and to Chairmen of the Study Groups.
+3.2.10 Participation in the work of the Rapporteur, Joint Rapporteur and Correspondence Groups of the Study Groups is open to representatives of Member States, Sector Members, Associates4 and Academia.
 Any views expressed and documentation submitted to these groups should indicate the Member State, Sector Member, Associate or Academia, as appropriate, making the submission.

 3.2.11 Each Study Group may set up an Editorial Group to ensure that the technical vocabulary and the grammar in the approved texts are correct.
 In that case, it would also ensure that the approved texts are aligned and have the same meaning in the six languages of ITU and are easily comprehensible to all users.
 The work of an Editorial Group is conducted by correspondence.
 The agreed texts are provided by BR to the designated members of the Editorial Group as and when they become available in the official languages.
+As an alternative, Study Groups may nominate liaison Rapporteurs to the CCV; such Rapporteurs will perform, in consultation with the CCV, the same tasks as the Editorial Group.

 4 The Radiocommunication Advisory Group